rakeshsoniiii/portfolio/README.md

 An interactive, immersive 3D Solar System personal portfolio for **Rakesh Soni** (Full-Stack & Systems Software Engineer), built with **React**, **Three.js / WebGL**, and **Tailwind CSS**.

-Inspired by the clean editorial aesthetics of [arstraumur.music](https://arstraumur.music/) combined with a real-time astronomical 3D journey through our solar system.

 ---